What is the Suzuki method?

 How does the Suzuki method work?

 It is important that the child start as young as possible.
 Either the mother or the father must accept the responsibility of attending lessons.
-One parent is instructed in the fundamentals of playing and how to care for the instrument so that he/she can understand the learning process and can be prepared to act as a home teacher.
+One parent is instructed in the fundamentals of playing and how to care for the instrument so that they can understand the learning process and can be prepared to act as a home teacher.
 At home the children also listen to recordings of the pieces they will play so that they develop musical sensitivity, motivation and self confidence.
 The parent should not only create a musical environment for the child, but a total environment of affection, support, encouragement and understanding.
 It is important to rejoice in all the child's achievements, no matter how small.
 The Suzuki method books move in small steps and have been carefully structured in an appropriate technical sequence.
 The method also attempts to develop superior musical sensitivity and performing ability.
 The children learn naturally at their own rate of development.
 Music reading is delayed until the child's aural and technical skills are well established, after which it is carefully integrated into the child's curriculum.
 Every child has individual as well as group lessons.